-- 0 success

-- 1 error

-- 2 unsupported

-- 3 empty (command was completed successfully, but no data was affected or returned)
+- 2 unsupported - 3 empty (command was completed successfully, but no data was affected or returned)

-21.140 subnet4-del
+21.141 subnet4-del

 This command removes a subnet from the server's configuration.
 This command has no effect on other configured subnets, but removing a subnet has certain implications which the server's administrator should be aware of.